 Pros: Gorgeous mountain views, dogs are allowed, looks nice year-round

-Cons: Crowded, requires a permit and a $5 parking fee
+Cons: Extremely crowded, requires a permit and a $5 parking fee

 Best Alternative to Chautauqua Park for Engagement Photos near Denver